Book-Microservices-v2/cucumber-tests/README.md

 This repository includes the source code for an extra chapter of the book [Learn Microservices with Spring Boot](https://www.kqzyfj.com/tr67wktqks7GDBDEB979BG9CADD?url=https%3A%2F%2Fwww.apress.com%2Fgp%2Fbook%2F9781484261309).

-The full contents of this extra chapter are available online (work in progress): [End-To-End Tests with Cucumber](https://tpd.io/book-extra).
+The full contents of this extra chapter are available online: [End-To-End Tests with Cucumber](https://thepracticaldeveloper.com/cucumber-guide-1-intro-bdd-gherkin).

 In this online tutorial, I show you how to set up a Cucumber project with `cucumber-jvm`, the Java module.
 Then, you'll learn a few core aspects: